boylea/boylea.github.io/index.md

 Hello Interwebbers!

 My name is Amy Boyle, and I do software development for fun and profit.
 My current work is writing code for neuroscience research.

 You can find me on <a href="https://github.com/boylea">github</a>

-I plan to create blog posts, but for now enjoy these place holders:
+The purpose of this blog is mostly for me to write down stuff I think is cool and/or don't want to forget.

 <ul>
   {% for post in site.posts %}